-The Big Apple is the place where great artists have dreamed of success, where many European immigrants found a way to change their destiny and where every visitor has found a reason not to leave.
+The Big Apple is the place where great artists have dreamed of success, where many European immigrants found a way to change their destiny, and where every visitor has found a reason to stay.

-We are talking, of course, about New York: a city where it is practically impossible to close your eyes.
-There's so much to see and do that it's important to know what's worth seeing and what's not so you don't get overwhelmed.
-So here are the most amazing experiences for your trip to New York.
+We are talking, of course, about New York: a city where you won't want to close your eyes in case you miss something.
+There's so much to see and do that, during a trip, it is important to know what's worth seeing the most so you don't get overwhelmed.
+So, without further ado, here are the most amazing experiences for your trip to New York.

-The city's skyline is a spectacle in itself, even more so from a helicopter flight over New York:.
-Most flights last around 15 minutes, making a journey in which the wonderful views join the adrenaline of flying in a helicopter over New York at more than 200 kilometers per hour.
+The city's skyline is so spectacular in itself, even more so from a helicopter flight over New York.
+Most flights last around 15 minutes, and in one of these experiences, you will enjoy the wonderful views and the adrenaline of flying in a helicopter over New York at more than 120 miles per hour.

-The Empire State Building is the most iconic building in New York, and from its observation deck you can enjoy wonderful views of the Big Apple.
+The Empire State Building is the most iconic landmark in New York, and from its observation deck, you can enjoy wonderful views of the Big Apple.
 You can go up at dawn, just before sunset, or at night: whatever you choose it will be an experience that you will surely remember with nostalgia many years later.

-For this, I highly recommend buy your tickets online for the Empire State in advance to avoid the queue at the ticket office and avoid the large crowds of tourists who, of course, have this visit among their priorities when visiting New York.
+I highly recommend to buy your tickets online for the Empire State to skip the line at the ticket office and avoid the large crowds of tourists who, of course, have this visit among their top priorities when visiting New York.

-You will see the industrial part of the city, the Jewish quarter, the historic streets of Harlem, iconic buildings of the city and in just one day you will have toured the city and know it like a local.
+You will see the industrial part of New York, the Jewish quarter, the historic streets of Harlem, iconic buildings all around the city, and in just one day you will have toured the city and know it like a local.

 The Upper and Lower Manhattan Tour

-If the contrasts tour is a must to get to know the different areas of New York and understand much better how its different cultures fit together, the Upper and Lower Manhattan tour: will delve much deeper into those contrasts and corners of the island of Manhattan that you can't miss.
-Whether it's your first time in New York or you're already a regular in the city, the explanations of this expert guide will uncover many key places in the city that I bet you didn't know about.
+If the Contrasts Tour is a must to get to know the different areas of New York and understand much better how its different cultures fit together, the Upper and Lower Manhattan tour will delve much deeper into those contrasts and corners of the island of Manhattan that you can't miss.
+Whether it's your first time in New York or you're already a regular visitor to the city, the explanations of this expert guide will uncover many key places in the city that I bet you didn't know about.

 Discover the secrets of the city

-If you are not a fan of guided tours and prefer to walk around the city at your own pace and without explanations from a guide, I recommend that you make your own itinerary to make sure you don't miss anything.
-If it's not your first time in the city and you feel like discovering alternative or hidden places that are less visited by tourists, don't miss my guide on secret places of the city:.
+If you are not a fan of guided tours and prefer to walk around the city at your own pace free from the explanations from a guide, I recommend that you make your own itinerary to make sure you don't miss anything.
+If it's not your first time in the city and you feel like discovering alternative or hidden places that are less visited by tourists, don't miss my guide on secret places of New York.

 4. Tour Harlem and attend a Gospel Mass

-Exploring Harlem with a guide is one of the best experiences you can have in New York, as you will find everything that many tourists miss by only seeing Manhattan during their trip.
-In addition, you will be able to attend an authentic Gospel Mass: and feel the enormous spirituality that is lived in the churches of the neighborhood, with services so intense that they are a spectacle.
+Exploring Harlem with a guide is one of the best experiences you can have in New York, as you will discover everything that many tourists miss by only seeing Manhattan during their trip.
+In addition, you will be able to attend an authentic Gospel Mass and feel the enormous spirituality of the neighborhood's churches in their intense religious ceremonies.

-While it's not something to do in New York, it's a great way to use your trip to the East Coast of the United States to cross off the list of one of the world's most impressive natural wonders.
+While it's not something to do in New York, it's a great way to make the most of your trip to the East Coast of the United States and cross off the bucket list of one of the world's most impressive natural wonders.

 Niagara Falls is a bit far from New York, but that doesn't stop many people who travel to this city from taking a trip to the Canadian border and marveling at the breathtaking spectacle they offer.